-Windows Performance Counters provide an in-depth and consistent interface for collecting different types of system data such as processor, memory, and disk usage statistics.
+Windows Performance Counter provides an in-depth and consistent interface for collecting different types of system data such as processor, memory, and disk usage statistics.
 Performance counters can be used to monitor system resources and performance.
+Windows performance counter data can be viewed in real time with the perfmon utility or alternatively, through the Powershell cmdlet called Get-Counter.
+The Get-Counter cmdlet gets performance counter data directly from the performance monitoring instrumentation on Windows endpoints.
+We will focus this blog post on the use of the Get-Counter cmdlet to obtain metrics from a Windows endpoint.

 List of available counters